Ashwin-Pulipati/veloria/README.md

 - **Health & Items:** Collect hearts to replenish health and leaves for potential power-ups.
 - **Layered World:** Rich, multi-layered maps creating a sense of depth.
 - **Sound Effects:** Immersive audio feedback for actions and events.
+- **Character Identification:** Clear identification of the player and enemy characters in the game's instructions and settings.

 ## ▶️ Getting Started